Gravitoelectromagnetic coupled perturbations and quasinormal modes of a charged black hole with scalar hair: Conclusions

-Using the matrix-valued direct integration method, we computed the fundament QNMs for both the gravitational perturbation and the magnetic field perturbation, which will dominate the ringdown wave at late time.
-The values of the frequencies of the fundamental QNMs for the gravitational field $\psi_\text{g}$ and the magnetic field $\psi_\text{m}$ for different values of the magnetic charge $Q_\text{m}$ with $l=2$ are shown in Tables.~\ref{realpart} and \ref{impart}.
+Using the matrix-valued direct integration method and the matrix-valued continued fraction method, we computed the fundamental QNFs for both the gravitational perturbation and the magnetic field perturbation, which will dominate the ringdown wave at late time.
+The values of the frequencies of the fundamental QNMs for the gravitational field $\psi_\text{g}$ and the magnetic field $\psi_\text{m}$ for different values of the magnetic charge $Q_\text{m}$ with $l=2$ are shown in Tables~\ref{realpart} and \ref{impart}.
+The results obtained from the matrix-valued direct integration method and the matrix-valued continued fraction method agree well each other, which strengthens the validity of our results.
 The differences of the frequencies of the fundamental QNMs between the charged black hole with scalar hair and the RN black hole are very small.
-So it almost can not distinguish them from the gravitational wave data.
-The effect of the magnetic charge $Q_\text{m}$ of the charged black hole with scalar hair on the fundamental QNMs are shown in Figs.~\ref{TSreals},~\ref{TSims}, and~\ref{TSl7}.
-The real parts of the QNMs increase with the magnetic charge $Q_\text{m}$, which is similar to that of the RN black hole.
-An interesting phenomenon which does not find in the RN black hole is that, when $2\leq l\leq 6$, the number of peaks of the fundamental QNMs' imaginary parts for the magnetic field $\psi_\text{m}$ exactly equals to the value of $l$.
+So we almost can not distinguish them from the gravitational wave data.
+The effect of the magnetic charge $Q_\text{m}$ of the charged black hole with scalar hair on the fundamental QNFs are shown in Figs.~\ref{TSreals},~\ref{TSims}.
+The real parts of the QNFs increase with the magnetic charge $Q_\text{m}$, which is similar to that of the RN black hole.
+However, the situation for the imaginary parts of the QNFs of the charged black hole with scalar hair is different, which can be seen in Fig.~\ref{TSims}.

 We only studied the type-II coupling perturbations, where the scalar field does not couple to the other two fields.
 So we expect that the type-I coupling perturbations will give us more information about the charged black hole with scalar hair, which will be studied in the future.